What Can Texas Daycare Facilities Do to Hire Qualified Employees?

 1. Have a passion for kids – meaning they actually enjoy being around and taking care of kids.
 We wouldn't want a bunch of teachers that hate kids and get annoyed or frustrated with them.
 Instead, you want those people (and they are out there) that just truly enjoy watching and taking care of kids.

-2. Patience – anyone who is a parent of any kind, yes animals count (every employee at my firm has pets), knows how important it is to have patience.
+2. Patience – anyone who is a parent of any kind, yes animals count, knows how important it is to have patience.
 What we don’t want is someone that gets agitated dealing with kids then not supervise them because they are frustrated.

 3. Anticipate harmful child behaviors – we want people that have experience seeing something happen before it does.
 Most childcare-related injuries happen because the teacher is not supervising at all.
 A majority of injuries happen when the daycare providers let the kids run wild without the proper supervision, which in return causes injuries that could have very well easily been prevented.
 As adults, we can generally see things coming before they actually happen, and nine times out of ten, we have the power to stop it with good judgment and a sense of urgency.